Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

 catch (ApiException e){};
 ```

 It will be included in the try and catch block to deal with any exceptions that could arise if the "usersController" object fails to change the email of a user that was anticipated to be returned.
-The **model** object will be created which will be of `ChangeEmailBindingModel` type and the user's username along with the updated email will be passed as a parameter to the `UsersChangeEmailAsync` method.
+The **model** object will be created which will be of `ChangeEmailBindingModel` type and the user's username along with the updated email in model object will be passed as a parameter to the `UsersChangeEmailAsync` method.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail